Garlic Butter Shrimp Skillet Quick and Tasty Meal

 – Freshly crusty bread (for serving, optional)

 Each ingredient plays a key role in the dish.
 The shrimp are the star, bringing sweet and tender bites.
 Butter adds richness, while garlic gives a bold flavor.
 Red pepper flakes add heat, but you can adjust this to suit your taste.
 Smoked paprika brings a lovely depth, and lemon juice brightens everything up.
 Fresh parsley not only looks nice but adds a fresh taste.
 You can pair this dish with crusty bread to soak up the delicious sauce.
-For the full recipe, check out Garlic Butter Shrimp Skillet.

 Step-by-Step Instructions